TheSmartScanner/http-headers-security/README.md

 <details>
 <summary>X-DNS-Prefetch-Control</summary>
-The `X-DNS-Prefetch-Control` HTTP response header controls DNS prefetching, a feature by which browsers proactively perform domain name resolution on both links that the user may choose to follow as well as URLs for items referenced by the document, including images, CSS, JavaScript, and so forth.
+The <code>X-DNS-Prefetch-Control</code> HTTP response header controls DNS prefetching, a feature by which browsers proactively perform domain name resolution on both links that the user may choose to follow as well as URLs for items referenced by the document, including images, CSS, JavaScript, and so forth.

 ### Recommendation
 The default behavior of browsers is to perform DNS caching which is good for most websites.